-Prior to the Conversion, the Company has been treated as a partnership for tax purposes and has not been subject to U.S. federal or state income taxation.
-As a result, since its inception, the Company has not recorded any U.S. federal or state income tax benefits for the net losses incurred in each year or for earned research and orphan drug credits.
+Prior to the Conversion in October 2017, the Company had been treated as a partnership for tax purposes and had not been subject to U.S. federal or state income taxation.
+As a result, the Company had not recorded any U.S. federal or state income tax benefits for the net losses incurred prior to October 2017 or for earned research and orphan drug credits.
 Upon the Conversion in October 2017, the Company became subject to Corporate U.S. federal and state income taxes.

-During the period from October 2, 2017 to December 31, 2017, the Company recorded no income tax benefits for the net operating losses, due to its uncertainty of realizing a benefit from those items.
+During the year ended December 31, 2018 and the period from October 2, 2017 to December 31, 2017, the Company recorded no income tax benefits for the net operating losses, due to its uncertainty of realizing a benefit from those items.